elixir-europe/rdmkit/pages/your_domain/virology.md

 ### Solutions
 To effectively manage data heterogeneity in virology outbreak surveillance, several domain-specific solutions are recommended:
-* Refer to Your tasks: Data provenance | RDMkit?
+* The ['Data Provenance' page](https://rdmkit.elixir-europe.org/data_provenance) on RDMkit provides comprehensive guidance on capturing metadata, documenting data origins, and maintaining transparent records, ensuring data traceability and reproducibility.
 * Use standardized protocols for sample collection by identifying and reviewing existing guidelines from organizations such as WHO, CDC, and ISO standards to ensure alignment with best practices.
 * Implement metadata standards for data interoperability
-  * The ['Data Provenance' page](https://rdmkit.elixir-europe.org/data_provenance) on RDMkit provides comprehensive guidance on capturing metadata, documenting data origins, and maintaining transparent records, ensuring data traceability and reproducibility.
+  * the ['Documentation and metadata' page](https://rdmkit.elixir-europe.org/metadata_management) on RDMkit offers practical recommendations and standards for accurately describing data, ensuring consistent interpretation, interoperability, and long-term usability.
-  * Apply MIxS (Minimum Information about any (x) Sequence) for annotating viral sequence data with necessary metadata fields.
+  * Apply {% tool "mixs" %} and the complementary [MIUVIG (Minimum Information about Uncultivated Virus Genomes)](https://www.nature.com/articles/nbt.4306) for annotating viral sequence data with necessary metadata fields.
-  * Use MIUVIG (Minimum Information about Uncultivated Virus Genomes) for uncultivated viral genomes to ensure data consistency.
   * Adapt Dublin Core Metadata Element Set for basic dataset descriptions such as title, creator, and date.
-  * Follow BioSamples Metadata Schema from EBI for structured viral sample metadata.
+  * Follow {% tool "biosamples" %} Metadata Schema from EBI for structured viral sample metadata.
 * Ensure metadata compliance with international repositories
-  * Refer to Your tasks: Data brokering | RDMkit?
+  * the ['Data Brokering' page](https://rdmkit.elixir-europe.org/data_brokering) on RDMkit describes strategies and tools for integrating, harmonizing, and translating data across diverse formats and sources.
-  * Format metadata to meet the submission requirements of repositories like GISAID and ENA to ensure smooth data deposition and retrieval.
+  * Format metadata to meet the submission requirements of repositories like {% tool "gisaid" %} and {% tool "european-nucleotide-archive" %} to ensure smooth data deposition and retrieval.
   * Utilize validation tools and checklists to ensure completeness and accuracy before data submission.
 * FAIRsharing resources for metadata selection
-  * Refer to the EVORA collection of FAIRsharing-referenced metadata standards for pandemic preparedness and response.
+  * Refer to the [EVORA collection](https://fairsharing.org/5449) of FAIRsharing-referenced metadata standards for pandemic preparedness and response.
-  * Consult FAIRsharing registries to identify suitable standards for different types of virology datasets.
+  * Consult {% tool "fairsharing" %} registries to identify suitable standards for different types of virology datasets.
   * Integrate epidemiological and genomic data for outbreak analysis
   * Utilize phylodynamic workflows (e.g., BEAST, Nextstrain, or TreeTime) to combine genomic data with epidemiological models, enabling real-time outbreak tracking.
   * Implement structured pipelines for linking viral genome sequences with patient and outbreak metadata.